Mounjaro side effects guide and how to manage them

 Nausea

 Nausea is a common side effect of Mounjaro.
-In research trials, 1 in 5 Mounjaro users reportedly experienced nausea.
-Tirzepatide (the active drug in Mounjaro) slows down gastric emptying, which can lead to feelings of fullness and discomfort, especially when starting treatment or increasing doses.
+In research trials, 1 in 5 Mounjaro users reportedly experienced nausea. tirzepatide (the active drug in Mounjaro) slows down gastric emptying, which can lead to feelings of fullness and discomfort, especially when starting treatment or increasing doses.

 Diarrhoea